 Art moves on; like clouds, like life.

 Satan’s Death – last part of Satan’s Trilogy – was brought to an end by New Year’s Eve 2017.
-Then we, the artists, quickly transformed ourselves into LVL4 art association (named after the primary studio/hangout space on the 4th level), and managed to stay in-House for yet another year.
+We, the artists, quickly transformed ourselves into LVL4 art association (named after the primary studio/hangout space on the 4th level).
+By doing this, we managed to stay in-House for yet another year.
+No more theatre production…

 LEVEL 4 exhibition (November 2018)